SushiBar1111/studyhub_backend/README.md

 1. Preference and interest only used for storing preferences model and interest mmodel.
 2. Different feature has a different django app. e.g. filter, search, Profile, etc.
 3. This is a college assignment not for used publicly
-4. All of the codes maybe will fill un-structured, well because this is my first time creating a mobile app.
+4. All of the codes maybe will feel un-structured, well because this is my first time creating a mobile app.